mloeks/rtg-ui/README.md

 Do this test first.
 Write UI tests which cover workflows in which each affected component is included.

-* RegisterDialog / ForgotPasswordDialog: Clear state and register KeyEventListener on open
-    * Handle clear state on close!
-    * Handle form submit using Enter differently!
-    * --> then get rid of method

 * BetsStatusPanel: Show special "saving" state if save takes long (using 500ms timeout)
     * What breaks without: Long save indicator not shown
     * Solution: unclear